-Being a part of the deaf community makes you feel a part of something bigger than yourself.
-You’re part of a team; the use of British Sign Language (BSL) creates a shared culture; community and life experience.
+Being a part of the deaf community makes you feel like a part of something bigger than yourself.
+You part of a team; using British Sign Language (BSL) creates a shared culture, community and life experience.
 No matter what country you reside in, Sign Language enables deaf people to freely communicate and feel part of a worldwide community they belong in.

-Sign Language is a beautiful language which allows us to have access to such an enriched community.
-Allowing us to explore deaf culture and also give greater access to information and facilities for deaf people.
+Sign Language is a beautiful language that allows us access to such an enriched community.
+Allowing us to explore the deaf culture and also give greater access to information and facilities for deaf people.

 But how did Sign Language come about?
 Who started it?
 And how did it become so widely used?

-In this post we will explore the history of Sign Language, in-particular British Sign Language (BSL) as that’s the Sign Language that we use in England.
-Sorry to all the other wonderful Sign Languages around the world, we haven’t forgotten about you, we love you too!
+In this post, we will explore the history of Sign Language, particularly British Sign Language (BSL), as that’s the Sign Language we use in England.
+Sorry to all the other wonderful Sign Languages around the world, we haven’t forgotten about you, and we love you too!
 But I’m sure you’ll still find this post fascinating!

-When we sign, speak or simply do anything else that comes naturally to us, we take it for granted.
-After it has been ‘programmed’ into our brains, we don’t have to engage as much, we just do it and can much easily adapt to changing scenarios.
+We take it for granted when we sign, speak, or do anything else that comes naturally to us.
+After it has been ‘programmed’ into our brains, we don’t have to engage as much; we do it and can more easily adapt to changing scenarios.

 But have you ever thought to yourself how British Sign Language started?

-Surely there had to have been deaf people throughout history who didn’t have the luxury of their own language to be able to communicate in.
+Surely there had to have been deaf people throughout history who didn’t have the luxury of their own language to be able to communicate.

-Throughout history, like with any language, the language adapts and evolves.
+Throughout history, like with any language, the language has adapted and evolved.
 This has created a variation of signs between regions and even between generations.
 As it does in spoken languages.